noi-techpark/w2panalytics/README.md

 Through the Sidebar users can select different typologies retrieve through AJAX calls to the Web2py Server, different sources for each typology and lastly different stations for each source to see the relative graph (all retrieve by Ajax calls) .
 The dynamic creation of the Sidebar is managed through the static/graph.js file and the selects has been customized through select.js library: https://select2.github.io/.

 ## LPLOT
-By the selection of a station through the sidebar users can see appear a graph and this last is managed through the static/lpolt.js file. more on [here](http://www.flotcharts.org/)
+The graph is managed through the static/lpolt.js file. more on [here](http://www.flotcharts.org/)

 ## How does the MAP work?